GraphScope/GART/docs/docs.rst

    contain the root `toctree` directive.

 .. meta::
-   :description: GART is a graph extension that includes an interface to an RDBMS and a dynamic graph store for online graph processing.
+   :description: GART is a graph extension that includes an interface to an RDBMS and a dynamic graph store for online graph computation.
    :keywords: distributed-systems, distributed, graph-analytics, in-memory-storage, big-data-analytics, distributed-comp

 GART: Graph Analysis on Relational Transactional Datasets